i-sharma/i-sharma.github.io/_posts/2024-07-24-move-semantics-part1.md

 ~~~

 Let's understand what happens in the evaluation of this expression step by step:
-1. A temporary is created as `DynamicArray(5)` is evaluated, which resource (5 bytes) once.
+1. A temporary is created as `DynamicArray(5)` is evaluated, which allocates resource (5 bytes) once.
 2. `y`'s copy assignment operator is called, where the temporary is referred to as `rhs`.
 3. `y`'s existing resources are freed up.
-4. `rhs`'s resource is cloned and attached to `y`.
+4. `rhs`'s resources are cloned and attached to `y`.
 5. When the method exits, `rhs`'s lifetime is over, so is the temporary's.
 Thus, the temporary's destructor is called where resource allocated in (1) is destructed.

 This seems wasteful, doesn't it?
-What if the flow looked something like this when the copy assignment operator is called with an parameter that is actually a temporary:
+What if the flow looked something like this when the copy assignment operator is called with a parameter that is actually a temporary:
 1. ... same ...
 2. swaps pointers to the this->resource and rhs.resource
 3. ... not needed ...